 FUNERAL / TRIBUTE CONCERT

 Following an operation at Papworth Hospital in Cambridgeshire to remove a cancerous tumour on one of his lungs, Jon Derek sadly passed away a few weeks later on October 13, 2011 at Peterborough City Hospital.
-His funeral took place at Peterborough Crematorium on October 28, and a reception was held for family and friends at Peterborough Conservative Club.
+His funeral took place at Peterborough Crematorium on October 28, and a reception was held for family and friends at nearby Peterborough Conservative Club.

 Peterborough Evening Telegraph